fluffy/ietf/suit/soln-arch/draft-nandakumar-suit-secfu-solution-arch.md

 # Solution Overview

-The <TODO add ref> draft-requirements-00 captures various requirements that drives the solution defined in this specification.
+draft-nandakumar-suit-sefu-requirements captures various requirements that drives the solution defined in this specification.

 Below is a high-level solution flow for a successful firmware